gaehlerm/SoftwareEngineering/README.md

 That was no joke by the way.
 Apple once had an important security fix in their latest update.
 They add new emojis to the update as emojis are the better motivation to install an update than a security fix.

 APIs are an extremely difficult topic.
 Not so much for technical reasons, but rather because you deal with users outside the company.
 They use your code hidden underneath the API.
 Every change you make in your code could potentially lead to a bug in your client’s code.
 Even fixing a small bug in your own code.
 When maintaining an API, you have exactly one task: Never ever break your clients code!
-You might think this is doable.
+Now you might think this is doable.
 But I can promise, you will get nightmares.

 You are always allowed to add new functionality as long as you don’t change the functionality implemented with the old syntax.
 The old code is guaranteed to run exactly the same way it did before, but you can use some new functionality as well.
 Vice versa you are never allowed to change or delete existing functionality.
 This would lead to compilation errors or, even worse, bugs in the user code.
 And that’s when customers go rampage.
 "Up to now the code worked and all of a sudden it fails.
 What the **** did you do?"
 If you don’t understand this harsh reaction, you never had a work colleague breaking your code once in a while.
 You would feel exactly the same.